Real estate signs are still an offline marketing tool for many real estate professionals to draw attention to a particular property for sale.

 3) The Frame Sign

-Imagine two playing cards that you try to put together, so they can stand together on a table and look like an “A” from the side perspective.
+Imagine two playing cards you try to put together, so they can stand together on a table and look like an “A” from the side perspective.

 Often, you can choose between angle frames and rounded frames.